 For my 21st Birthday my parents bought me a car – and with it an already sorted insurance policy all I had to do was sign and pay.
 It was with the AA and I trusted that my Dad had got me the best deal.
-For many years I was happy with the AA – I had a full time job, lived at home, had a disposable income and was living the high life – everytime the renewal forms fell on the floor I just signed and returned.
+For many years I was happy with the AA – I had a full time job, lived at home, had a disposable income and was living the high life – every time the renewal forms fell on the floor I just signed and returned.
 Then my lovely Corsa that I’d owned from new passed away it was a sad day and this time I had a family and I didn’t really want to buy a new car so I bought an old Fiesta.
 I was shocked how much more this car was per month to insure but I was mid way through a policy so left it at that.
 When the renewal forms came I realised that it was a LOT more than what I had been paying with the Corsa.
-I did a comparison online – it highlight a really good deal from the AA for £200 less than what the AA had sent me.
+I did a comparison online which highlighted a really good deal from the AA for £200 less than what the AA had sent me.
 I called them with the reference number and they honoured the price online – happy days.
-This happened again the year after – but this time they reduced the price – it wasn’t the cheapest online but they did give me free breakdown cover for a year.
+This happened again the year after, but this time they reduced the price it wasn’t the cheapest online but they did give me free breakdown cover for a year.
 After selling Networking Mummies in December last year and spending 9 months struggling to get all 5 of us in the Fiesta we decided to upgrade to a newer car.
-Now I’ve been with the AA since 2001 so when my renewal documents arrived on my doorstep inexcess of £600 for the year I was slightly flabbergasted!!
+I had been with the AA since 2001 so when my renewal documents arrived on my doorstep in excess of £600 for the year I was slightly flabbergasted!!

-The AA obviously view me as a small fish in a big pond BUT I really believe that customers who regularily use your services/buy your products or recommend you to others should be rewarded – we all know word of mouth is the best form of marketing so are we utilising it to it’s full potential?
+The AA obviously view me as a small fish in a big pond BUT I really believe that customers who regularly use your services/buy your products or recommend you to others should be rewarded.
+We all know word of mouth is the best form of marketing so are you utilising it to it’s full potential?

-Here are a few examples of ways in which you can reward customer loyalty :-
+Ways in which you can reward customer loyalty :

-- Loyalty Cards – stamp booklets, rewarding your customer on the 10th stamp.
+- Loyalty Cards : Rewarding your customer when they have collected x amount of stamps.
 Used in retail premises, soft play and coffee shops.
-You can have a half way point too so half price after 5 stamps and free session after 10 for example.
+Little Pickles Markets chooses a 4 stamps 5th time free system but you could have more.
+Many coffee shops will do 10 stamps with a half way point offering half price after 5 stamps and free coffee after 10.

-- Think Clubcards – Tesco, Nectar, Boots etc …. customers clock up points with you which they can cash in for rewards.
+- Clubcards : Tesco, Nectar, Boots etc …. customers clock up points with you which they can cash in for rewards.